 This puts the grower into a perilous area.
 The grapes won’t ripen off the vine, but a hard freeze will ruin them.
 An ongoing taste test is the only true way to see if the grapes are ready to harvest.
 The longer they are left on the wine, the sweeter and juicier they become.

 Hardy grape varieties are bred using indigenous grapes found throughout the eastern half of northern North America.
 Although the fruit of this regional grape is small and less than tasty, it is very cold hardy.
-So breeders cross bred these grapes with other varieties of wine, table and jelly grapes to create hybrid
+So, breeders cross bred these grapes with other varieties of wine, table, and jelly grapes to create hybrid grapes that survive the cooler northern temperatures and shorter growing season.

 Zone 5 Wine Grapes

 There was a time when northern grape varieties lacked vineyard parentage, thus rendering them too acidic for winemaking.
-But today’s cold hardy grapes have been bred to be higher in sugars, so zone 5 wine grapes are now available to northern growers.
+Today’s cold hardy grapes have been bred to be higher in sugars though, so zone 5 wine grapes are now available to northern growers.
 The list of these suitable wine grapes is now quite extensive.

 Zone 5 Grape Varieties